Pull to refresh

 Overview

-The stakes are substantial: the AI training data licensing market is projected to grow from $2.1 billion in 2024 to $15.2 billion by 2033.
+The stakes are substantial and increasingly global: the AI training data licensing market is projected to grow from $2.1 billion in 2024 to $15.2 billion by 2033.
 Cloudflare, which handles traffic for roughly 20% of the internet, is positioning itself as the tollbooth operator between AI companies and the content they need.
-Whether creators actually get paid—or whether this becomes another layer of infrastructure extracting fees—depends on whether AI companies accept these terms or find ways around them.
+But the path forward depends on forces beyond Cloudflare's control—India proposed mandatory licensing fees in January 2026, the EU began enforcing transparency requirements, and Anthropic agreed to a $1.5 billion settlement over training data.
+Whether creators actually get paid, or whether this becomes another layer of infrastructure extracting fees, depends on whether AI companies accept these terms or find ways around them.

 Key Indicators